mstaffeld/ExplorationInC/README.md

 should be MMMCMVC
 To Reduce, adding IV 4 and IX 9 etc. will allow more reduced combinations.

+#### TODO:
+- sanitize inputs, capitalize all inputs
+- add constants for return codes
+- make shell/command line that can take inputs

 ##### Running the app to see test output
 ```